 Nose

-Powerful, focused on black olives and spices, notes of dried rose
+Powerful, with intense notes of black olives and spices, and hints of dried rose

 Serve